 As a consumer, your credit score should be very important to you.
 Not only does it determine your borrowing power, it also holds sway over many other areas of your life — but what if your credit score is wrong?

-In fact, one of the most frequent complaints filed with the Consumer Financial Protection Bureau is regarding errors on peoples’ credit reports.
+In fact, one of the most frequent complaints filed with the Consumer Financial Protection Bureau is regarding errors on credit reports.

-It’s very easy to check your credit report.
+Luckily, it’s very easy to check your credit report.
 By law, you are entitled to a free credit report from each of the three major credit reporting agencies once every 12 months.

 Because mistakes happen fairly frequently, you should get your credit report every year.